 GUILTY.
 Literally, nearly all of us are guilty of swiping a streaming account off of a close friend or relative because we’re too cheap to foot the monthly bill for every single streaming service there is.
-It’s a great way to binge watch a few programs for free, and it’s technically less illegal than pirating torrents for the same purpose.
-On the other hand, it can be kind of a bummer when you want to watch your favorite programs, but all of your streams are in use.
+Let’s be honest, there are so many out there now, and they all have such great original content it is basically impossible to front all theat cash every month.
+Sharing accounts is a great way to binge watch a few programs for free, and it’s technically less illegal than pirating torrents for the same purpose.
+On the other hand, it can be kind of a bummer when you want to watch your favorite programs but all of your streams are in use.
 Now, maybe you have an agreement with your family and friends, or maybe you forgot to claim custody of the Hulu password during a recent break-up.
-Regardless of the circumstances, it can be a burden when you want to settle in for the night with a delicious binge session, but the account is currently in use.
+Regardless of the circumstances, it can be a burden when you want to settle in for the night for a delicious binge session, but the account is currently in use.

-Clearly, if you were too poor (or cheap) to purchase your own subscription back in the day, you’re not likely to splurge on the family account option.
-If your account has been infiltrated by a hacker or an ex, you’re even less likely to welcome to sharing your stream.
+Clearly, if you were too poor (or cheap or lazy) to purchase your own subscription back in the day, you’re not likely to splurge on the family account option.
+If your account has been infiltrated by a hacker or an ex, you’re even less likely to welcome sharing your stream.

 It might hurt your heart a little to make these changes, but be strong.
 Say to yourself:

 “My monthly Hulu bill already costs more than enough as it is.
 I need to boot these freeloaders immediately and catch up on Marvel’s Runaways”

 And then read on to procure instructions on the next steps necessary to make this a reality…